Vegan Blueberry Crumble

 - Add ½ teaspoon of lemon extract to the filling to create a blueberry lemon crisp.

 - Make this into a gluten-free crumble by using gluten-free baking flour in place of the all-purpose flour.

 Both a crumble and a crisp are used to describe a delicious fruity dessert with a streusel-like topping.
 A crumble has a denser, thicker crust on top.
 However, others have noted that crisps include oatmeal, whereas a crumble does not.
 Either way, clearly the lines have blurred between the crisp and the crumble, and today just about anything goes.

 Serve a blueberry crumble by spooning it into individual serving plates and top it with vegan ice cream or some coconut whipped cream.
 Then drizzle some of the blueberry sauce at the bottom of the pan over the top of the ice cream for a dramatic finish!

 Cover the crumble and refrigerate it for up to 5 days.
 You can freeze it as well.
-Simply follow the instructions to make the crumble, but do not bake it.
+Follow the instructions to make the crumble, but do not bake it.
 Cover and wrap the unbaked crumble in a freezer-safe container.
 This will keep in the freezer for up to 2 months.
 The day before you’re ready to serve, place it in the fridge to thaw out overnight.
 Then follow the steps above to bake it.

 Best Blueberry Desserts

-Do you love vegan blueberry desserts?
-You’ll want to try these vegan desserts and snacks:
+Sure, this vegan blueberry crumble is amazing.
+But if you love all the vegan blueberry desserts, you’ll want to try these vegan desserts and snacks, too: